calaldees/TeachProgramming/hackathon.md

 * Prerequisites
     * Before you decide to run one - go to one (if you are not a technologist but an organizer, still attend and observe the event) - preferably 3 of them and speak to some of the attendees and organizers.
     * If you don't understand the event, how will you convince people to attend?
 If you do convince people to attend, they will probably have the wrong skill-set because you did not understand the event yourself.
+    * Understand the skills your attendees will need in able to produce something meaningful (see curriculum below)
 * Routes/Themes/Style
     * Creative route
         * Demo-scene Font greets